visual-learning/object-localization/README.md

 #### Q 1.4 In the first few iterations, you should observe a steep drop in the loss value.
 Why does this happen?
 (Hint: Think about the labels associated with each image).

 #### Q 1.5 We will log two metrics during training to see if our model is improving progressively with iterations.
 The first metric is a standard metric for multi-label classification.
-Do you remember what this is?
+Do you remember what this is (mention it in the report)?
 Write the code for this metric in the TODO block for ``metric1`` (make sure you handle all the boundary cases).
 However, ``metric1`` is to some extent not robust to the issue we identified in Q1.4.
 The second metric, Recall, is more tuned to this dataset.
 Even though there is a steep drop in loss in the first few iterations ``metric2`` should remain almost constant.
 Implement it in the TODO block for ``metric2``.
 (Make any assumptions needed - like thresholds).
 Feel free to use libraries like ``sklearn``.

 ### We're ready to train now!